 The NHTSA campaign number for this recall is 16V244000 (2014 – 2017 models)

 The Infiniti Q50 comes with a few electrical issues and glitches.
 We’ve found that two issues especially stand out: infotainment system reboots and missing rear-view image, both issues can quickly plunge you into dangerous situations.

 The infotainment system puts you in touch with all the features on your vehicle and we’ve seen reports about important systems such as cruise control rebooting with the infotainment system.
 The temporary loss of systems such as cruise control on a highway can leave you in a difficult situation putting your life at risk.

 The other problem is with the missing rear-view image.
 Accidental changes in settings, glitches, and display screen shutdowns can all result in a missing rear-view image.
-This opens up the vehicle to risks of rear-end collisions, especially in tight parking spots while reversing.
+Similarly to the Infiniti QX80 model, this opens up the vehicle to risks of rear-end collisions, especially in tight parking spots while reversing.

 Infiniti has issued recalls fixing this problem since these vehicles failed to comply with the requirements of Federal Motor Vehicle Safety Standards.
 As part of the recall, Nissan requires dealers to update the control unit software in recall 21V599000 and the backup camera setting software in recall 19V654000.
 Recalls were made for the 2018, 2019, and 2021 models of the Infiniti Q50.

 The 2015 Infiniti Q50 is known for having tires that just wear too quickly.
 Owners have had to replace tires after just a few thousand miles with many owners replacing tires under the 10,000-mile mark.

 Many owners have concluded that the tires were simply subpar and in turn, had shorter lives, we’d have to agree.
 There seems to be no other reason for these tires to wear so quickly or split at the rim without cause or warning.